-On February 28, 2022, the Safer Federal Workforce Task Force released Implementation Guidance for Federal Agencies to align with the CDC's recommendations.
-Under this new guidance, all Federal employees, onsite contractors, and visitors, regardless of vaccination status, must wear a mask inside of Federal buildings in areas where the COVID-19 community level is high, or where required by local mask mandates, as further explained below.
-In areas deemed as low or medium COVID-19 community levels, masking will not be required regardless of vaccination status.
+All Federal employees, onsite contractors, and visitors, regardless of vaccination status, must wear a high-quality mask inside of Federal buildings in areas where the COVID-19 hospital admission level is high, or where required by local mask mandates, as further explained below.
+In areas deemed as low or medium COVID-19 hospital admission levels, masking will not be required regardless of vaccination status.
 In areas deemed as medium COVID-19 hospital admission level, individuals who are at high risk of getting very sick or are likely to come in contact with an individual who is at high risk of getting sick, should consider wearing a high-quality mask.

 - DOL will also follow local mask mandates for the jurisdictions where its facilities are located, when that locality imposes more protective pandemic-related safety requirements.
-Therefore, if a Federal facility is located in a city, county, or state with a local mask mandate, then masks will generally be required for all employees, contractors, and visitors in that facility regardless of the COVID-19 Community Level.
+Therefore, if a Federal facility is located in a city, county, or state with a local mask mandate, then masks will generally be required for all employees, contractors, and visitors in that facility regardless of the COVID-19 hospital admission level.

 Please contact COVID19Questions@dol.gov with any questions.